meteorhacks/cluster/README.md

 });
 ~~~

-Then you can add following configuration to `server/app.js` of the web service.
+Then we add the following configuration to `server/app.js` to the web service.

 ~~~js
 Cluster.connect("mongodb://mongo-url");